nhreimer/nxvfxvst/Readme.md

   * Route midi output to independent VFX chains
   * Infinite shader and modifier chaining per channel
 * Each effect can be assigned user-specified midi notes for triggers
 * DAW Automation controls for effects
+  * Dynamically names and resets names of parameters for DAW visibility
 * JSON serialization for importing/exporting (via clipboard at the moment)
 * Real-time VFX Engine that synchronize to midi events
   * Effects